-PROBLEM: During some emergencies and disasters, mandatory evacuations are required to protect lives.
-Gas and electrical utilities pose a threat to those who refuse to evacuate and to emergency and recovery personnel who are responding.
+PROBLEM: During some emergencies and disasters mandatory evacuations are required to protect lives.
+Gas and electrical utilities pose a threat to those who refuse to evacuate and to responding emergency and recovery personnel.

-SOLUTION: To protect citizens and first responders, ISAC supports legislation requiring utilities to temporarily stop service within mandatory evacuation zones.
-In addition, ISAC supports requiring the lowa Utilities Board to annually provide a current, searchable mapping system that is either Internet-based or provided in hard copy to all local 911 centers, state homeland security and emergency management, and to local emergency management commissions that will identify what utility company provides electrical and/or natural gas services to a structure by address.
+SOLUTION: Require utilities to temporarily stop service within mandatory evacuation zones.
+In addition, require the lowa Utilities Board to annually provide a current, searchable mapping system that is either Internet-based or provided in hard copy to all local 911 centers, state homeland security, and emergency management, and to local emergency management commissions that will identify what utility company provides electrical and/or natural gas services to a structure by address.